1. Who first discovered the ruins of Harappa?

 Explanation: Skeletons found in streets suggest sudden violent events.

-96. Harappan civilization is also called
+96. Harappan civilization is also called ____________.

 A) Bronze Age civilization